 After six months images will be discarded from our live system to archive.
-Any viewing requested after six week period will require a new viewing booking fee £40 and £25 refundable deposit.
-Viewing after the six month time frame will require an additional charge for archive search and reactivation of £20.
+Any viewing requested after six week period will require a new viewing booking fee £55 and refundable booking deposit.
+Viewing after the six month time frame will require an additional charge for archive search and reactivation of £50.

 4.14.
 Late Appointments

 If you the client are more than fifteen minutes late past the appointment start time, without any communication you will require a new appointment.
 We class this as a No Show therefore an additional appointment deposit will be required for any further appointments.
 See 12.4